dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 Upon creating a binding, whether implicit or explicit, .NET Aspire launches a lightweight reverse proxy on a specified port, handling routing and load balancing for requests from your app to the service.
 The proxy is a .NET Aspire implementation detail, requiring no configuration or management concern.

-To help visualize how service bindings work, consider the .NET Aspire starter templates inner-loop networking diagram:
+To help visualize how endpoints work, consider the .NET Aspire starter templates inner-loop networking diagram:

 :::image type="content" source="media/networking/networking-proxies-1x.png" lightbox="media/networking/networking-proxies.png" alt-text=".NET Aspire Starter Application template inner loop networking diagram.":::

 ## Launch profiles

-When you call <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A>, the app host looks for _Properties/launchSettings.json_ to determine the default set of service bindings.
+When you call <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A>, the app host looks for _Properties/launchSettings.json_ to determine the default set of endpoints.
 The app host selects a specific launch profile using the following rules:

 1. An explicit `launchProfileName` argument passed when calling `AddProject`.
 1. The `DOTNET_LAUNCH_PROFILE` environment variable.
 For more information, see [.NET environment variables](/dotnet/core/tools/dotnet-environment-variables).